JaneliaSciComp/G4_Display_Tools/docs/data-handling_processing_steps.md

 `num_reps` is the number of repetitions in the experiment.
 `total_exp_trials` is the total number of trials (including pre, inter, and post-trials) in the experiment.

-## Get Position Functions - Line 169
+## Get Position Functions - Line 216

 `get_position_functions.m` is a function that loads the experiment protocol and saves the data of each position function so it can be easily accessed and used later when checking the alignment and quality of the frame position data.
 For each condition in the experiment, it gets the mode of that condition and, if applicable, loads the associated position function.
 If the condition does not have a position function, it leaves a NaN in place of the position function data.
 This function returns two variables:

 `position_functions` is a cell array with an element for each condition in the experiment.
 Each element contains the position function data for that condition, or a NaN if that condition has no position function.
+`expanded_position_functions` is a cell array much like `position_functions`.
+However, data has been added in order to make the size of the position function data match the size of the collected data.
+The data rate at which data is collected is used to determine the number of data points in the collected data.
+For each value in `position_functions`, that same value is inserted after each data point x number of times in order to expand the position function data so that it matches the collected data in size.
+Essentially this gives us a frame position value for every collected data point.
 `exp` is a struct containing the loaded protocol file, saved in case we need to use any other information from the experiment protocol later on.

-## Get Start and Stop Times - Line 176
+## Get Start and Stop Times - Line 224

 `get_start_stop_times.m` is a function that finds the indices in the raw data of the start and stop commands, whether those be the `Start-Display` command or the combined command.